jerrod-lessel/scar-threshold/README.md

 python -m pytest -q          # 184 passed
 ```

 Or open `00_model_driver.ipynb` in Colab, which clones this repository and runs everything.
-To run a fire, open `05_generalized_pipeline.ipynb`, fill in the configuration block at the top, and run it top to bottom.
-That takes considerably longer, since it reads satellite imagery and queries four external services.
+To run a fire, open `05_generalized_pipeline.ipynb`, fill in the configuration block at the top, and run it top to bottom (with a quick loop back after cell 4 to select the desired pre-/post-burn dates).
+It can take a bit of time, since it reads satellite imagery and queries four external services.

 ## More